Emmanuel-Oreofe/alx-system_engineering-devops/0x00-shell_basics/README.md

-display content list of your directory
+script that changes to home directory